csc-training/csc-env-eff/_hands-on/batch_resources/tutorial_sacct_and_seff.md

 failed sub jobs.
 - Which sub jobs failed?
     - Can you figure out why they failed?
-    - How do they comapre to jobs that finished?
+    - How do they compare to jobs that finished?

 {:start="3"}
 3. Use `seff` to look at individual sub jobs: